 A summer-long celebration of the arts, head to the grounds of The Glimmerglass Festival for a matinee performance of a top opera, live musical, or other headline performance.
 Attracting directors, singers, designers, and other talents from around the globe to the Alice Busch Opera Theater, the Festival features world-class performances in an intimate, casual setting.
 Grab a bite at the Marketplace Bistro prior to or after the performance for an impromptu picnic on the grounds.

 Enjoy the architecture of the Main Street buildings as you shop in Oneonta.
 There are plenty of stores full of treasures on this path.
-Be sure to stop by Transitions Consignment Boutique just off Main Street where you will be pampered by Jill, who seems more like a fun hostess than a shop owner.
-And you won't want to miss the Green Toad Bookstore!
+You won't want to miss the Green Toad Bookstore!

 Downtown Cooperstown Shopping